 The primary policy implication of this research is the need for problem-driven sequencing in reform design.
 For a government whose most pressing challenge is endemic corruption, the strategic priority should be to invest in robust transparency mechanisms.
-Conversely, for a state where corruption is manageable but service delivery is poor, resources would be better allocated to developing effective performance management systems (Blair et al., 2024).
+Conversely, for a state where corruption is manageable but service delivery is poor, resources would be better allocated to developing effective performance management systems.
 This targeted approach promises a more efficient use of limited public funds and political capital.

 A significant practical implication for reform practitioners and public managers is the critical need to prioritize change management.
-As Case Study A demonstrated, technical solutions must be accompanied by a comprehensive strategy for communication, training, and building buy-in among the staff who must implement the changes (Bjarnegård et al., 2024).
+As Case Study A demonstrated, technical solutions must be accompanied by a comprehensive strategy for communication, training, and building buy-in among the staff who must implement the changes.
 Reform initiatives should include dedicated budgets and personnel for these "soft" aspects, recognizing them as co-equal components of success, not as afterthoughts.

 For international development organizations and donor agencies, the findings imply a need to shift from promoting standardized reform packages to supporting more flexible, locally-owned reform processes.
-Funding and technical assistance should be contingent not just on the adoption of a particular law or system, but on the presence of a credible implementation plan that accounts for local political and institutional realities (Bisogno et al., 2025).
+Funding and technical assistance should be contingent not just on the adoption of a particular law or system, but on the presence of a credible implementation plan that accounts for local political and institutional realities.
 This supports the principles of country ownership and aid effectiveness articulated in the Paris Declaration.

 The theoretical implication of the study is that it pushes the field of public administration to better integrate its macro-institutional and micro-organizational theories.
-The research demonstrates that cross-national patterns of governance cannot be fully understood without reference to the on-the-ground realities of implementation within specific agencies (Bhikharie, 2024).
-A more complete theory of Bureaucratic Reform must therefore be multi-level, accounting for the interplay between national-level policy choices and the behavioral dynamics within public organizations.
+The research demonstrates that cross-national patterns of governance cannot be fully understood without reference to the on-the-ground realities of implementation within specific agencies.
+A more complete theory of bureaucratic reform must therefore be multi-level, accounting for the interplay between national-level policy choices and the behavioral dynamics within public organizations.

 Transparency reforms likely reduce corruption because they fundamentally alter the risk-reward calculus for illicit behavior.
-By making government actions, particularly in procurement and budgeting, more visible to the public and to oversight bodies, they increase the probability of detection and sanction (Bhagat & Jha, 2023).
+By making government actions, particularly in procurement and budgeting, more visible to the public and to oversight bodies, they increase the probability of detection and sanction.
 This functions as a deterrent, discouraging officials from engaging in corrupt acts by raising the potential personal cost, a mechanism rooted in rational choice theory.

 Performance management systems likely improve service quality because they introduce clarity, feedback, and consequences into the administrative process.
-They translate vague policy goals into specific, measurable targets for agencies and individuals, clarifying expectations (Trudy et al., 2024).
-By regularly measuring and reporting on these targets, they create feedback loops that allow for continuous improvement, while linking performance to rewards or sanctions creates powerful incentives for staff to focus on service delivery outcomes (Bester, 2025).
+They translate vague policy goals into specific, measurable targets for agencies and individuals, clarifying expectations.
+By regularly measuring and reporting on these targets, they create feedback loops that allow for continuous improvement, while linking performance to rewards or sanctions creates powerful incentives for staff to focus on service delivery outcomes.

 Accountability reforms may have failed to show a significant impact because their effectiveness is highly dependent on the broader political context.
-An independent audit office is only effective if there is the political will within the legislature or judiciary to act on its findings (Berkachy et al., 2025).
+An independent audit office is only effective if there is the political will within the legislature or judiciary to act on its findings.
 In many contexts, these institutions exist as a formal concession to international pressure but are intentionally kept underfunded or their reports are systematically ignored, rendering them toothless.
 Their impact is therefore conditional on a political environment that is often not present.